Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/saves.md

 ## Functions

 ### `BW_Savegame`
-Custom Function.
-When it is called there is a stream to its own memory file, this can be filled with the `BW_*` functions from the [BinaryMachines](../tools/binary_machines.md).
+Custom function.
+It creates a stream to its own memory file, this can be filled with the `BW_*` functions from the [BinaryMachines](../tools/binary_machines.md).
 ```dae
 func void BW_Savegame()
 ```

 ### `BR_Savegame`
-Custom Function.
-When it is called, there is a stream to a previously saved custom memory file, which can be read from the [BinaryMachines](../tools/binary_machines.md) using the `BR_*` functions.
+Custom function.
+It opens a stream to a previously saved memory file, which can be read from the [BinaryMachines](../tools/binary_machines.md) using the `BR_*` functions.
 ```dae
 func void BR_Savegame()
 ```